johnnovak/twyg/doc/README.md

 Prerequisites
 -------------

-The documentation is written using Sphinx.
+The documentation for *twyg* is written in reStructuredText / Sphinx.

-The following tools need to be installed to generate the documentation:
+The following tools are needed to generate the documentation:

 * make
 * Sphinx